-Companies and nonprofits spend a lot of time and effort catering to and communicating with external audiences, as they should.
+Companies and nonprofits spend lots of time and effort catering to and communicating with external audiences, as they should.
 But the audience closest at hand is your staff, the members of your organization, your internal audience, whether it’s five people at a dry cleaners or a workforce of thousands in a global conglomerate.
-The success of your venture depends on the engagement, loyalty and proficiency of its workers.
+The success of your venture depends on the engagement, loyalty and proficiency of your workers.
 Internal communications is essential to developing these positive qualities in your people.

 - Buy-in for company initiatives and direction